As a startup, only the chosen few get the opportunity to pitch to investors.

 You’re raising money to fund your startup; the investor will want to know how you’ll use their money, also known as “use of funds.”
 The absolute worst answers are: to give yourself a salary, and research and development.
 An investor doesn’t want to research your idea, and then pay more to develop your product.
 Why wouldn’t they do it themselves?

 Most startups seeking capital have a viable product and a revenue stream.
 Typically, when describing how you’ll use the money, you should divide this into categories, usually between three-five and give percentages to each: 30% marketing, 50% inventory, and 20% for staffing.
 Be sure to have a more detailed account in the event they ask you.

 4. Use realistic projections and graphs.

 The ‘hockey-stick’ growth graph is overused in financial projections.
 Seriously, observe the slope of the “growth;” under what circumstances is this within the realm of reason?
-Stay away from it unless it’s believable and based upon solid historical, current, and projected (LOIs letters of intents) information.
+Stay away from it unless it’s believable and based upon reliable historical, current, and projected (L.O.
+Is letters of intents) information.

 5. Be brave and tell the truth.

-Better yet, some entrepreneurs are using videos .
-These tie into their company’s themes and are interesting, exciting, and engaging.
-If you use video, make sure that it does not detract from your pitch; rather, adds to it.
+Better yet, some entrepreneurs are using videos.
+These tie into their company’s themes and are interesting and engaging.
+If you use video, make sure that it does not detract from your pitch; instead, adds to it.

 If you’re going to use PowerPoint, don’t use more than ten slides.
 Of course, this varies depending upon the length of your presentation.
-These should be visually appealing and not crowded with hard to read text or way too many words with motions.
-When you’re pitching don’t look at the ppt, or your notes, only the investors.
-Make eye contact while speaking.
-This is what engages your listeners.
+These should be visually appealing and not crowded with hard to read text or too much animation.
+When you’re pitching, don’t look at the ppt, or your notes, only the investors.
+Make eye contact while speaking; this engages your listeners.